binliu-base/FCND-T1P3-Control-of-a-3D-Quadrotor/README.md

 Udacity Flying Car Nanodegree - Term 1 - Project 3 - 3D Quadrotor Controller

 ### 1. Project Overview
-Goal of this project is to design and implement a trajectory following controller, which control the quadrotors
+Goal of this project is to design and build a 3D controller, which will control the quadrotors to fly the desired 3D trajectory in the simulator.
-to find the sequance of propeller turn rates so that the drone to fly the desired 3D trajectory.

 The project is in two parts.
 First, We using the Python/Unity simulator environment for rapid prototyping of the desired controller architecture.
 Once it meet the requirements for a working controller, then we migrate that control architecture to a C++ project containing real vehicle code.